Explore these HVAC best practices

 Not surprisingly, energy efficiency is a key aspect of maintaining your HVAC system's performance.
 By increasing the energy efficiency of your infrastructure, you may be able to extend the lifecycle of your equipment and reduce future expenditures, not to mention keep energy-related utility costs under control.

 There are a variety of ways to achieve greater efficiency, including some new techniques, such as a variable refrigerant unit.
 This trend comes to the U.S. from long years of use in Asia and Europe, where it's proven to be much more efficient than standard models used in facilities here at home.

 Of course, not every update or retrofit is necessary, or even a good idea.
 As a facility manager, your job is to balance operational efficiency with budgetary requirements and the needs of your occupants.

 This means that just because you could retrofit your HVAC to be significantly more energy efficient, doing so may eat into your capital budget more than is feasible.
 Similarly, while newer systems may require less regular maintenance than older equipment, the more complex a new system is, the greater your maintenance responsibility will be when it comes to maintaining it.

 A building's HVAC system is one of the most complex parts of its operation, and your scheduled maintenance should reflect this.
 In addition to registers, ducts, vents and other indoor elements, be sure to inspect the outdoor part of your HVAC.
 Exposure to weather and even animals can jeopardize performance, so be sure you don't overlook this.

 Also, keep in mind that the small stuff matters just as much.
-If you're seeing your CMMS reporting faulty performance but see no signs of damage to your HVAC system itself, the problem may instead be with your thermostat.
+If you're seeing your CMMS or building management system reporting faulty performance but see no signs of damage to your HVAC system itself, the problem may instead be with your thermostat.